MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AboutPmax.md

 - **How do Performance Max campaigns work with third-party tool providers?**

   There is support for third-party tool providers such as Skai, Adobe, SA360, and Marin, and we're working with additional partners on support.
 This is coming soon.
-To learn more about how these third-party tool providers work with Performance Max, see the pages below.

-  > [!NOTE]
-  > For Skai, you'll need to log in before visiting their help center to see what's supported for Performance Max campaigns.
+To learn more about how these third-party tool providers work with Performance Max, see the pages below. *Note:* For Skai, you'll need to log in before visiting their help center to see what's supported for Performance Max campaigns.

   - [Skai](https://skai.io/)
   - [Adobe](https://experienceleague.adobe.com/en/docs/advertising/search-social-commerce/campaign-management/management/campaigns/campaigns/campaign-settings-by-network/campaign-settings-microsoft)